cdapio/cdap/cdap-docs/examples-manual/source/examples/user-profiles.rst

 .. tabbed-parsed-literal::

-  $ cdap-cli.sh delete dataset instance profiles
+  $ cdap cli delete dataset instance profiles

 or by making a ``curl`` call: